SkandaSrinivasan/TelegramEchoBot/README.md

 # TelegramEchoBot
-To keep a copy of link I send to my bot.
+To keep a copy of links I send to my bot.
 Connects to a mongoDB backend, which is connected to a react app and a express server.